theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/05-may/2024-05-subscribers-friends-messages.md

 Hello family and friends of Heritage on the Marina

 This message is to introduce you to the May issue of the Heritage Happenings publications—our monthly news letter and calendar.
-It is your guide as to ctivities and events we have lined up for this month.
+It is your guide as to activities and events we have lined up for this month.

 Click the links below to open your digital copies of the May publications.